SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge.md

 ### Defining Cumulocity IoT DataHub permissions and roles

 The definition and assignment of permissions and roles is done in the same way as in a cloud deployment.
-See the section [Defining {{< product-c8y-iot >}} DataHub permissions and roles](/datahub/setting-up-datahub/#defining-permissions) for details.
+See [Defining {{< product-c8y-iot >}} DataHub permissions and roles](/datahub/setting-up-datahub/#defining-permissions) for details.

 ### Setting up Dremio account and data lake